 These are the different areas of f&b services:

 1. Primary Catering Sectors

-The establishments under this category are primarily concerned only with the provision of food and beverages to customers.
-The examples are food service outlets of accommodation sectors, various types of restaurants, and takeaways.
+The establishments in this category are primarily concerned with the provision of food and beverages to customers.
+Examples are Foodservice outlets in accommodation sectors, Various types of restaurants, and takeaways.